 PACE Members are encouraged to invite students to apply for the scholarship.
 Students can apply online through the scholarship application (see http://www.uvu.edu/financialaid/scholarships/).Learn More

-After completing service, the applicant should provide the Day of Service Committee with a brief paragraph explaining the service performed.
+After completing service, the applicant should email the Service Committee at firstname.lastname@example.org with a brief paragraph explaining the service performed.
 If possible, provide a photo of the service project.Learn More

 The University provides eligible employees and their dependent opportunities for continual education development through tuition waivers.
 Benefit-eligible employees receive UVU resident tuition and general student fees waived up to 18 credit hours per semester and their spouse and dependent children (unmarried, underage 26) receive UVU resident tuition waived only.
 Part-time hourly employees may be eligible to receive UVU resident and general student fees waived up to 3 credit hours or 1 class per semester.
 Adjunct faculty are eligible to receive UVU resident and general student fees waived up to the number of credits taught in the semester.
 Adjunct faculty must be actively teaching in order to receive the tuition waiver.Learn More